soumyadip1995/covid-19/README.md

 When you talk about the code.
-Mention villin headpiece. pdb file:-1vii seems to work with Openmm
+Mention villin headpiece. pdb file:-1vii seems to work with OpenMM

 Deconstructing the Coronavirus:- pdb file:- 1uw7.pdb  Nsp9 protein from SARS-coronavirus.